 Hyundai Santa Fe review - Interior, design and technology

-Wheels range from 17 to 19-inches and sit within obligatory pumped-up wheel arches.
+Wheels range from 17 on the (Hybrid) Premium to 19-inches on Ultimate spec cars, and sit within obligatory pumped-up wheel arches.
 The overall look is one of a more upmarket offering than before, and one that compares favorably to handsome, fashion-forward rivals like the Peugeot 5008 and Skoda Kodiaq.